czczc/wire-cell-tutorial/install.md

 ## wcdo
 `wcdo` is a command line tool that provides convenient methods to do stuff with Wire-Cell in a Singularity container.
 Follow [Brett's instruction](https://github.com/WireCell/wire-cell-singularity/blob/master/wcdo.org) to get started.

-::: tip TIP
+::: tip
-I usually create a symlink at `/usr/local/bin/wcdo` to point to the [wcdo.sh](https://raw.githubusercontent.com/WireCell/wire-cell-singularity/master/wcdo.sh) file in the cloned [wire-cell-singularity](https://github.com/WireCell/wire-cell-singularity) repository.
+**TIP**: I usually create a symlink at `/usr/local/bin/wcdo` to point to the [wcdo.sh](https://raw.githubusercontent.com/WireCell/wire-cell-singularity/master/wcdo.sh) file in the cloned [wire-cell-singularity](https://github.com/WireCell/wire-cell-singularity) repository.
 :::

 <!--